MetaMask/test-snaps/README.md

-# Monorepo Action Test
+# Test Snap Repo

-This is a dummy repo for testing GitHub Actions.
+This is a repo for snaps for testing.